gaucho-plugins/login-stripe-customer-portal/readme.txt

 == Description ==

 The **Login for Stripe Customer Portal** plugin simplifies the process for Stripe merchants to integrate the Stripe Customer Portal into their WordPress website.
-By offering a customizable login endpoint, this plugin makes it easy for customers to log in and access their Stripe billing information without leaving the website.
+By offering a customizable login endpoint, this plugin makes it easy for customers to log in and access their Stripe billing information.
+The Customer Portal is still hosted on Stripe, but the Login page is on your domain, giving a bit more control.

 ### Key Features:
 * **Stripe API Integration**: Allows WordPress site admins to connect their Stripe account via API and provide customer access to the Stripe Customer Portal.
 * **Customizable Endpoint**: Admins can define a custom slug for the customer portal login page (e.g., `yourwebsite.com/customer-portal/`).
 * **Secure Authentication**: Users log in with their email to access their Stripe Customer Portal securely.
 * **Redirect URL**: After logging out of the portal, customers are redirected back to a specified URL, which can be customized in the plugin settings.
-* **Fully Internationalized**: Ready for translation into any language.

 == Installation ==